Thailand’s wonderful capital Bangkok, officially known also Krung Thep, is also called the City of angels.

 Slumber Party Bangkok – Best Party Hostel

 Slumber Party Bangkok is something of a backpacker’s dream come true.
 The neatly appointed hostel buzzes with activity almost round the clock.
-It is common to see groups of backpackers having impromptu parties in the lobby with singing and dancing with drinks.
+It is common to see groups of backpackers having impromptu parties in the lobby singing and dancing with drinks.

-This hostel provides you excellent opportunities to meet travelers from various countries and network or learn more about different cultures.
-Slumber Party Bangkok features a bar and restaurant that offers authentic Thai food as well as continental favorites to cater to diverse taste of its guests.
+This hostel provides you with excellent opportunities to meet travelers from various countries and network or learn more about different cultures.
+Slumber Party Bangkok features a bar and restaurant that offers authentic Thai food as well as continental favorites to cater to the diverse taste of its guests.

 Booking Bangkok Hostels

-As we mention earlier, Thailand is a hot destination all through the year.
+As we mentioned earlier, Thailand is a hot destination all through the year.
 Hence, it is highly recommended to book a hostel well before your arrival in Bangkok.
 Best hostels in Bangkok for backpackers generally offer a host of freebies including WiFi Internet access and giant screen TVs.

 Before booking online, check whether the preferred hostel offers certain facilities.

-- Complimentary coffee or breakfast.
+Complimentary coffee or breakfast.
 Some hostels provide electric kettles for boiling water to make tea or coffee.
 Tea and coffee stalls in Bangkok are often hard to find.

-- Look for 7-Eleven stores near the hostel you wish to stay.
+Look for 7-Eleven stores near the hostel you wish to stay.
 These stores, like elsewhere in the world, operate round the clock.
-Meaning, you can buy anything from snacks to soap, beer to mobile calling credit anytime.
+Meaning, you can buy anything from snacks to soap, and beer to mobile calling credit anytime.

-- Ensure the hostel has sufficient facilities for safekeeping your baggage and valuables.
+Ensure the hostel has sufficient facilities for safekeeping your baggage and valuables.

-- Finally, remember that backpacker hostels, regardless of their quality and rates, tend to have raucous guests.
+Finally, remember that backpacker hostels, regardless of their quality and rates, tend to have raucous guests.
 Hence, be prepared to see inebriated tourists walking in scant clothes.

 Bangkok hostels are fairly inexpensive.
 But cheap prices come at some expense too.
 The first casualty is your privacy.
 And these hostels are certainly not for xenophobic tourists.
-Remember, if you need a break from backpacking life, just check in to inexpensive hotel and relax on your own!
+Remember, if you need a break from backpacking life, just check in to the inexpensive hotel and relax on your own!